 Is there time available for learning or experimentation in carrying out the task or project?
 If time is short, even the most experienced and committed person will need a clearly defined framework to work to.

 What is at stake if this project or task goes wrong?
-Some projects are high risk because failure will be very public (a mix-up over the arrangements for the 50th anniversary celebrations; a poor quality annual report) or because there are high stakes (a major new contract with a new customer; a funding opportunity you can’t afford to lose).
+Some projects are high risk because failure will be very public (a mix-up over the arrangements for a large event; a poor quality annual report) or because there are high stakes (a major new contract with a new customer; a funding opportunity you can’t afford to lose).
 It’s advisable specify success criteria in these cases – further if the team or individual is less experienced.

 If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 or email firstname.lastname@example.org and speak to one of our experienced learning and development consultants.